jacksonmoody/CovEd/README.md

 # CovEd Dashboard

 Welcome!
-This is the repository for the new CovEd dashboard functionality, made by T4SG in Spring 2023.
+This is the repository for the new CovEd dashboard functionality, made by T4SG in Spring/Summer 2023.

 ## Getting Started